 Hatchery facilities for stock enhancement are used to improve the survival rates of seedling at a level many times greater than those in the wild.
 Hatcheries and spawning channels operated for stock enhancement are essential to the regional economy as they provide for an estimated 10% to 20% of all fish harvested in BC (Fisheries and Oceans Canada, 2018).

 The program curriculum focuses on hatchery operations with a specialization in fish culture.
-The concept of fish enhancement program will be introduced including important knowledge about aquatic ecology in relation to fish stock enhancement.
+The concept of fish enhancement programs will be introduced including important knowledge about aquatic ecology in relation to fish stock enhancement.

 The curriculum includes technical aspects of fish hatchery production, with a primary focus on healthy fish development and seedling production critical to stock enhancement for improved conservation.
 You’ll also learn identification of different species of fish, familiarization of the external and internal fish anatomy, life cycle and migration, important reproductive physiology and osmoregulatory function.